WinMerge Alternative

 The three things WinMerge users ask for most

-Git integration (the #2 request)
+Git integration (the #1 request)

 WinMerge has no native Git support.
 DCP uses libgit2 to read branch content directly — compare any two branches, commits, or tags without checkout, stash, or extra commands.
 Works offline too.
+Available in Standard tier ($39/yr).

-Excel and image diff (the #3 request)
+Excel/CSV, image diff, and merge editor (the #3 request)

 Quick start for WinMerge users